bithapa/docker-mongodb/README.md

-This is my first dive into MongoDB with Docker
+> This is my first dive into MongoDB with Docker

-## `docker-compose.yaml`
+## Docker Compose

-configuration file used with *Docker Compose*; used to define and manage multi-container Docker applications.
+`docker-compose.yaml` is a configuration file used with *Docker Compose*; used to define and manage multi-container Docker applications.

 `docker-compose.yaml` defines a set of services, networks, volumes, and other configurations required for the application.